breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 #### Where to buy?

- 🛎️ You can borrow a Breathe Easy CO2 monitor for free - [request a CO2 monitor now](https://forms.gle/tVTKe8x7DoKGNcXVA).
+ 🛎️ You can borrow a Breathe Easy CO2 monitor for free - [request a CO2 monitor now](https://forms.gle/tVTKe8x7DoKGNcXVA). [cCc] link to web page not form?

 Numerous different brands of CO2 monitors are available.
 Aranet sells a popular model for ~£150.
 [Smart Air](https://smartairfilters.com/uk/en/product/co2-monitor/) has an affordable CO2 monitor (which Breathe Easy Sheffield uses) at ~£60.